Wandering outside of town, a dog met a fox.

 Fox and Dog both ran.

-Fox left the town and never came back.
+Fox left the town and didn't ever go back.

 Inspired by: "Dog and Fox" in The Shilluk people, their language and folklore by Diedrich Westermann, 1912.